MicrosoftDocs/Devices-docs/surface/surface-dock-whats-new.md

 author: coveminer
 ms.author: greglin
 ms.topic: article
-ms.date: 5/29/2020
+ms.date: 6/25/2020
 ms.reviewer: brrecord
 manager: laurawi
 audience: itpro
 ---
 # What’s new in Surface Dock 2

 Surface Dock 2, the next generation Surface dock, lets users connect external monitors and multiple peripherals to obtain a fully modernized desktop experience from a Surface device.
 Built to maximize efficiency at the office, in a flexible workspace, or at home, Surface Dock 2 features seven ports, including two front-facing USB-C ports, with 15 watts of fast charging power for phone and accessories.

+### Full device management support

 Surface Dock 2 is designed to simplify IT management, enabling admins to automate firmware updates using Windows Update or centralize updates with internal software distribution tools.

-Surface Enterprise Management Mode (SEMM) now enables IT admins to secure ports on Surface Dock 2.
+- Surface Enterprise Management Mode (SEMM) enables IT admins to secure ports on Surface Dock 2.
 For more information, see [Secure Surface Dock 2 ports with Surface Enterprise Management Mode](https://techcommunity.microsoft.com/t5/surface-it-pro-blog/secure-surface-dock-2-ports-with-surface-enterprise-management/ba-p/1418999).
+-  Windows Management Instrumentation (WMI) support enables IT admins to remotely monitor and manage the latest firmware, policy state, and related data across Surface Dock 2 devices.
+For more information, see [Manage Surface Dock 2 with WMI](surface-dock2-wmi.md)

 ## General system requirements